seriousran/seriousran/README.md

 ### Generalist X Specialist 🦄

-I try to research everything to solve human problems 🌱 As a Generalist and Specialist, I am interested in Computer Vision and Steganography using ML/DL ✨
+I try to research everything to solve 🌱 human problems.
+As a Generalist💫 and Specialist✨, I am interested in Computer Vision😎 and Natural Language Processing📚 using ML/DL.

 Feel free to contact me directly at 📫 seriousran@gmail.com